arduino/docs-content/content/hardware/09.mega/boards/giga-r1-wifi/tutorials/cheat-sheet/cheat-sheet.md

 - [Download the GIGA R1 datasheet](/resources/datasheets/ABX00063-datasheet.pdf)

+## Arduino IoT Cloud

+The GIGA R1 WiFi is compatible with the [Arduino IoT Cloud](https://create.arduino.cc/iot/things), a cloud service that allows you to create IoT applications in just minutes.

+***Visit the [Getting Started with Arduino IoT Cloud](/arduino-cloud/getting-started/iot-cloud-getting-started) guide for more information.***

 ## Power Supply

 To power the **GIGA R1** you may either use a USB-C cable, or the VIN pin.